Ritzga/concurrent-priority-list/README.md

 # Description

-Its a concurrent priotity list with 10 priotities and random tasks.
+Its a concurrent priotity list with 10 priotities-ranks and random tasks.

 ## Commands